Firmware

 If no errors are reported you're done, if something complains along the way is likely you're tools are not installed properly.

-Start by connecting the ST-LINK to the bottom pin header of the controller board.
-Make sure you use the 3.3v
+Start by connecting the *ST-LINK* to the bottom pin header of the controller board.
+Make sure you use the `3.3v` of the *ST-LINK*.

 **Warning** (avoiding the magic smoke)